Learn about the numerous opportunities Bavaria, Frankfurt, and Berlin have to offer for international startups.

 “We chose Berlin for several factors – the international outlook of our company, the quick pace of getting things done, and the thriving startup community which we could tap into.” – Tien Ma, Managing Partner (Germany), REDHILL

 - Since the end of the Cold War three decades ago, Berlin has grown and has plentiful market opportunities for startups.
 It morphed into a young, cosmopolitan city that attracts people from all over the world, with 184,000 newcomers to the city in 2019.

 - Berlin is considered the #2 startup city in Europe, with 300+ active VCs, business incubators, and accelerators.
 Berlin’s startups are particularly strong in the areas of fintech, AI, big data, e-commerce, IoT, and blockchain.

 - Tech talent is abundant in Berlin.
 With 30,000 graduates per year from the city’s 40 universities, Berlin has the highest proportion of highly qualified people under the age of 35 in Germany.

 - Berlin is the leading German state in startup growth and investments, with 1 new startup being founded every 20 minutes.
 41% of Germany’s startup financing rounds in the first half of 2020 went to startups from the Berlin area.

 - Despite Berlin’s status as a major city and startup hub, Berliners take their work-life balance seriously!
 It is uncommon for workers to stay in the office past 6pm.

-If you are keen to find out more about how we can support your expansion plans, do get in touch to schedule a 1-on-1 market advisory session for your company.
+If you are keen to find out more about how we can support your expansion plans, do get in touch with us.